Following Your Strength and Conditioning Workouts

-- Base Phase: In the base phase your strength workouts are designed to build a foundation that can be used for power development.
+- Base Phase: In the base phase, your strength workouts are structured to build a foundation for power development.
 The goal is to translate strength training into sport-specific activity.

 - Build Phase: During the build phase, your workouts are used to develop power, balance and neuromuscular control.
-Form is key, reduce the intensity if you cannot hold your form.
+Form is critical, reduce the intensity if you cannot hold good form.

 - Peak Phase: This phase allows you to focus on sport-specific training.
 This means decreasing the stress of a strength and conditioning training session by reducing intensity and volume.

 There are six key flexibility exercises included.
-You will see that the workout description allows for you to choose stretches.
-These stretches should be included post training as well as the dedicated time described within the strength and conditioning session.
-Select stretches that are specific to your requirements, the ones described within this document are a guide.
-You may have some favorites that work well for you.
+Include these stretches post-training as well as the dedicated time described within the strength and conditioning session.
+Select stretches that are specific to your needs; the ones described within this document are a guide.
+You may have some favourites that work well for you.

 Copyright MyProCoach™ Ltd © May 2018.
 All rights reserved.